Our initiatives in this space have been distinctly successful

 Below Poverty Line segments have fundamental needs across

-healthcare, food, water, energy, education, awareness, financial
+healthcare, food, water, energy, education, health, fraud prevention, financial

-tools, and economic development - among many others.
+solutions, and economic development - among many others.

-The World Bank’s Country Strategy (CAS) for India for 2009-2012
+The World Bank's Country Strategy (CAS) for India

 focuses on helping the country to fast-track the development of